Hours after 4 killed in Chicago, 5 more hurt in shooting

 Police have not made any arrests in either shooting, nor have they made arrests in the death of a 16-year-old boy who was shot Tuesday night in the city’s Gage Park neighborhood.
 Police said a gunman opened fire on him and a 20-year-old man who was critically injured.

 Those and other shootings added to a growing roster of people who have been shot in the city and around the United States.
-Several mass shootings over the weekend st oked concerns about a spike in U.S. gun violence heading into the summer, as coronavirus restrictions ease and more people are free to socialize.
+Several mass shootings over the weekend stoked concerns about a spike in U.S. gun violence heading into the summer, as coronavirus restrictions ease and more people are free to socialize.

 Chicago, which saw a dramatic spike in the number of homicides in 2020, is on a pace to eclipse that year’s total.
 Even before the latest shootings, according to the police department’s statistics there were 282 homicides as of Sunday compared with 269 for the same period in 2020.